-- Develop the skills necessary to perform proper hands-on vehicle repair.
+- Develop the skills necessary to perform proper hands-on vehicle repairs.

-- Expand your career options by earning your PA State Safety & Emissions Inspection certifications.
+- Expand your career options by earning your PA Vehicle Safety & Emissions Inspection certifications.

 - Maintain, diagnose, analyze, and repair basic-to-advanced automotive systems.